-Welcome to the new web portal for the California Child Welfare Indicators Project.
+Welcome to the web portal for the California Child Welfare Indicators Project.
 We have redesigned our home page to promote easier browsing and targeted searches for our users.
 If you would like to see the site using the classic menu view, click the “Measures” button.
 To explore data by topic area, click the “By Topic” button.

 National Standards in Quarter 3, 2016 CWS Outcomes Workbooks (Update: January 5, 2016)